AdorableRedPanda/di-react-redux/README.md

 When a component directly accesses the store, it depends on the specific implementation of the store, including its paths and data.
-To address this, we need to make the component dependent only on abstractions and create a special way for the store to realize these abstractions.
+To address this, we need to make the component dependent only on abstractions and create a special way for the store to implement these abstractions.

 ### In practice